 Therefore, there ARE ways to limit the total depreciation you can implement yourself – you cannot stop it altogether, but you can slow it down:

 Buy a used car (3-5 years old): Let the previous owner eat the depreciation.

 2) Wait: Once a car hits 10 years, depreciation is no longer a factor.

 3) Maintain the value: Keep your service records up-to-date and repair any damage quickly.

-4) Buy smartly: Choose a popular color and options that will add value to your car if/once you choose to sell it.
+4) Buy smartly: Choose a popular colour and options that will add value to your car if/once you sell it.